How Much Does It Cost to Move?

 - Pack your belongings yourself.
 This is the most apparent method of saving money up front.
 As helpful as it is to allow a moving company to take on the hours of packing, doing it yourself is a great way to knock off several hundred dollars or more.
 If you have a few extra-delicate items, consider leaving those for the movers to pack if you’re unsure about packing them carefully enough.

-- Donate, recycle, dispose—three magic words when it comes to moving.
+- Donate, recycle, dispose.
 The less you have to move, the less it will cost overall.
 Do a thorough review of the items in your house and garage to decide what really needs to be taken to a donation center, recycled, or entirely disposed of.
 Old or broken items that haven’t been used in years don’t really deserve the precious cargo space of a moving truck.
+The best junk removal services can help dispose of any unwanted items.

 - Set up a garage sale.
 If you’d like to make a little money on the items you want to get rid of, consider setting up a garage sale a week or two before moving.
 Or, if you know of a neighbor who is having one soon, see if they’ll sell your items for a flat fee or commission.

 - Collect free boxes.
-One of the hidden costs of moving is the price of moving boxes.
-An easy way to save money is to collect as many free boxes as you can.
+One of the hidden costs of moving is the price of cardboard boxes, but it isn’t always necessary to buy the very best moving boxes.
+An easy way to save money is to collect as many free boxes as possible.
 Ask for boxes from your place of work or local stores.
 However, if you have fine china or stemware, be sure to purchase the boxes specifically designed to protect them during transport.
 That’s one cost that’s always worth it.

 - Look online for discount moving supplies.
 Wrapping dishes in towels works only as long as you have an endless supply of towels.
-When it’s time to purchase tape, bubble wrap, or packing paper, look for cheaper sources online and compare them to local prices.
+When it’s time to purchase tape, bubble wrap, or packing paper, look for cheaper sources online and compare their prices to local prices.

 - Move in the middle of the week.
 Weekends tend to have the highest moving rates, since almost everyone prefers to move on a Saturday or Sunday.
 If you can, opt to move in the middle of the week when the moving company has more movers available and the rates are lower.